 |Important||This document may not represent best practices for current development, links to downloads and other resources may no longer be valid.
 Current recommended version can be found here.
 ArchiveDisclaimer|

-Generate the lock_bts instruction, which examines bit b of the address a and returns its current value before setting it to 1.
+Generate the lock bts instruction, which examines bit b of the address a and returns its current value before setting it to 1.

 unsigned char _interlockedbittestandset( long *a, long b ); unsigned char _interlockedbittestandset64( __int64 *a, __int64 b );